-Ex-Victoria’s Secret Angel Izabel Goulart’s Dress Blows Up While She Looks At A Rainbow
+Ex-Victoria's Secret Angel Izabel Goulart's Dress Blows Up While She Looks At A Rainbow

 The upload featured two photos.
 The first showed Izabel with her back to the camera as she looked up to the sky with her hands together over her head to make a heart.
 Her already revealing dress got caught in the breeze as the train lifted up, almost exposing her booty.

-The unique all-white ensemble featured two long pieces of material over the front and back of her muscular legs with large rectangular cut-outs across her back and either side of her torso to show plenty of her tanned skin.
+The unique all-white ensemble featured two long pieces of material over the front and back of her muscular legs with large rectangular cutouts across her back and either side of her torso to show plenty of her tanned skin.

 Izabel was barefoot and stood with her right leg behind her left.
 She wore her long, brunette hair down as she stood on the deck, looking out at the stunning ocean and mountainous coastline.
 Two other boats could be seen on the water as the vibrant colors shone through the clouds.